Security alarm: Motion sensors

 A type of motion sensor was used by the Japanese since ancient times.
 In the past, "(m)any people in Japan kept singing crickets and used them like watch dogs."
-But crickets work in the opposite manner of watchdogs.
-A dog barks when it detects an intruder.
-A cricket stops singing when approached by an intruder.
-The crickets are kept in decorative cages resembling bird cages.
-These cages are placed in contact with the floor.
+Although a dog would bark when it senses an intruder, a cricket stops singing when approached by an intruder.
+The crickets are kept in decorative cages resembling bird cages, and these cages are placed in contact with the floor.
 During the day, the house is busy with normal daytime tasks.
-When things quiet down at night, the crickets start singing.
+When activity reduces at night, the crickets start singing.
 If someone comes into the house at night, the floor starts to vibrate.
 "The vibration frightens the crickets and they stop singing.
 Then everyone wakes up --- from the silence.
 The family is used to hearing crickets at night and knows something is wrong if the crickets aren't singing.
 A similar observation was made in England about millers who lived in their mills.
 A mill wheel makes a great deal of noise, but the miller only awakens when the mill wheel stops turning.

 Driveway alarms

 Driveway alarm systems can be combined with most security and automation systems.
 They are designed to alert residents to unexpected visitors, intruders, or deliveries arriving at the property.
-They come in magnetic and infrared motion sensing options.
-Driveway alarms can also be purchased in hard-wired and wireless systems.
+Types of driveway sensors include magnetic and infrared motion sensors.
+Driveway alarms can be found in both hard-wired and wireless systems.
 They are common in rural security systems as well as for commercial applications.

 Electro-mechanical (shaker) sensors

 These electro-mechanical devices are mounted on barriers and are used primarily to detect an attack on the structure itself.
 The technology relies on an unstable mechanical configuration that forms part of the electrical circuit.
 When movement or vibration occurs, the unstable portion of the circuit moves and breaks the current flow, which produces an alarm.
 The medium transmitting the vibration must be correctly selected for the specific sensor as they are best suited to different types of structures and configurations.
-This technology is gradually being replaced by intelligent digital accelerometer-based systems.
+These systems are low cost and easily installed on existing fences, but can only be fence mounted and are unable to analyze differences in the pattern of vibrations (for example, the difference between gusts of wind and a person climbing the fence).
+For this reason, this technology is gradually being replaced by digital accelerometer-based systems.